-Before treatment begins, the Scottsdale Medical Imaging Vein Clinic will examine the affected areas with a Doppler Duplex Ultrasound Scan.
+Before treatment begins, the SMIL Medical Imaging Vein Clinic will examine the affected areas with a Doppler Duplex Ultrasound Scan.
 With this diagnostic imaging, SMIL is able to “see” beneath the skin, create a map of the patient’s varicose veins and pinpoint where the vein valves are not working properly.
 A personalized treatment is then created which is targeted to the specific abnormal areas of each individual patient.

 Advanced treatments have replaced a medical procedure widely known as vein stripping.
 Vein stripping was a surgical procedure which could have a prolonged recovery time and was often unsuccessful.
 New technology has virtually eliminated the need for surgical intervention and vein stripping.
 SMIL interventional radiologist physicians use minimally invasive techniques that allow for office based treatments with minimal discomfort and fast recovery time.

-Scottsdale Medical Imaging offers the following office-based varicose vein treatment procedures:
+SMIL Medical Imaging offers the following office-based varicose vein treatment procedures:

 - Endoluminal Venous Ablation (ELVA)